How to install AWS CLI on CentOS Stream or Red Hat Enterprise Linux

 $ aws --version

-The remaining runtime and platform fields vary by release and host.
+The exact version, bundled runtime, and platform string change over time.
 The decisive result is that the line starts with aws-cli/2.

 $ rm -r aws awscliv2.zip